mwangisamkariuki/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #Task 10:Look in the mirror
 Write a script that sets the mode of the file hello the same as olleh’s mode.
+#Task 11:
+Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.
+#Task 12: More directories
+Create a script that creates a directory called my_dir with permissions 751 in the working directory